Skip to content

 --bind-address 127.0.0.1:3000

-The server process keeps the built-in worker attached automatically—no external workers are required for this pilot.
+The server process keeps the built-in worker attached automatically, so no external workers are required for this pilot.
+On first start LyftData enters Initial Setup Required and writes a one-time setup link to <staging-dir>/bootstrap/initial-admin.url.
+In an interactive terminal the ready splash also shows the full setup URL.
 Leave the terminal window open; it streams logs and will surface any configuration errors immediately.

 Step 3 – Sign in and validate

-3. Go to Settings → Workers and confirm the Built-in worker shows Online.
+4. Go to Workers and confirm the Built-In Worker shows Online.

 Success checklist